dantegates/dantegates.github.io/_posts/2019-10-27-clustering-and-image-segmentation.md

 ---

 Earlier this week I wrote a post on [pitching matchups for this year's world series](https://dantegates.github.io/2019/10/22/2019-world-series-pitcher-matchups.html).
-As I was working on the post, I needed to remove grey backgrounds from headshots of the players so that the images wouldn't overlap in the scatter plot I was working on.
+As I was working on the post, I needed to remove gray backgrounds from headshots of the players so that the images wouldn't overlap in the scatter plot I was working on.
 During the process of removing these backgrounds I came across an application of [clustering](https://en.wikipedia.org/wiki/Cluster_analysis) that I thought was worth writing about on its own.

 My first approach at removing the background was a slightly modified version of the wisdom of the sages [I found on stackoverflow](https://stackoverflow.com/questions/765736/using-pil-to-make-all-white-pixels-transparent): set the alpha channel to 0 for all pixels that are "close" to the RGB value of the first pixel.
 Something like this